AP2610/url-shortener/README.md

 1. **URL Creation**: Form → Server Action → Database → Response
 2. **URL Redirect**: Short URL → Middleware → API Route → Database → Redirect
-3. **Admin Dashboard**: Protected Route (currently being implemented) → Server Component → Database → Table
+3. **Admin Dashboard**: Protected Route → Server Component → Database → Table

 #### **Security & Performance**

-- **Authentication**: Clerk integration for user management (currently being implemented)
+- **Authentication**: Clerk integration for user management
 - **Input Validation**: Server-side sanitization
 - **Database**: Prisma Accelerate for connection pooling

 ## Getting Started

 Running this locally is not very straightforward as you will need your own development database that is created using Vercel.
 If you want to, you'll have to go through those setup steps.
-The same goes with Auth, it will require the creation of a Clerk account (auth is still being implemented).
+The same goes with Auth, it will require the creation of a Clerk account.
 If you just want to go through the code in your own IDE, feel free to clone it and use the production URl to check out how everything comes together.

 ### Prerequisites